Equestrian events at the 2010 Asian Games

-Equestrian at the 2010 Asian Games was held in Guangzhou Equestrian Venue, Conghua, Guangdong, China from 14 November to 24 November 2010.
+Equestrian events at the 2010 Asian Games were held in Guangzhou Equestrian Venue, Conghua, Guangdong, China from 14 November to 24 November 2010.

 There were three equestrian disciplines: dressage, eventing and jumping.
 All three disciplines were further divided into individual and team contests for a total of six events.

 After the Games, Guangzhou Equestrian Venue was bought by Hong Kong Jockey Club, and rebuilt to create Conghua Racechouse.